 Single 2% card: $3,500 × 2% × 12 = $840/year

-Difference: $326/year for carrying one additional card and remembering to use it at grocery stores and restaurants.
-That is $326 for roughly 30 seconds of extra effort per transaction.
+Difference: $503/year for carrying one additional card and remembering to use it at grocery stores and restaurants.
+If you cannot capture all of the Gold's credits, subtract the unused portion from this figure.

 Why stop at two?